Admin Performance

 1. admin-ajax.php Bottleneck

 WordPress routes all AJAX requests through a single file: admin-ajax.php.
 Every request bootstraps the entire WordPress stack.
-If 5 plugins make AJAX calls on the dashboard, that's 5 full WordPress loads happening simultaneously.
+If 5 plugins make AJAX calls on the dashboard, that's 5 extra full WordPress bootstraps per dashboard view.

 # Check admin-ajax traffic in your browser: